-We collaborated with Intelliware Development, a leading custom software solutions company based in Toronto, to customize and deploy a new software platform, InMotion ConnectTM.
-InMotion ConnectTM, launched in June 2020, is designed to target the critical need to link patient centric rehabilitation results to patient management portals.
-InMotion ConnectTM is providing the ability for hospital management to access remotely to management dashboards presenting the utilization data of each of their InMotion® robotic devices and their robotic devices' productivity.
+We collaborated with Intelliware Development, a leading custom software solutions company based in Toronto, to customize and deploy a new software platform, InMotion® ConnectTM. launched in June 2020, is designed to target the critical need to link patient centric rehabilitation results to patient management portals.
+InMotion® ConnectTM is providing the ability for hospital management to access remotely to management dashboards presenting the utilization data of each of their InMotion® robotic devices and their robotic devices' productivity.
 Customized reporting capabilities in the platform focus on facility and organization measurement dashboards to support effective decision making for clinicians and for hospital management.
 Through further customization with each hospital system, patients progress during the therapy sessions and patient's evaluation will be made available and ultimately feed electronic medical records (EMR) at any hospital or rehabilitation facility.
-We believe that leveraging Intelliware's healthcare software development expertise will ensure the HL7 compliant InMotion ConnectTM will seamlessly feed data through existing various hospital protocols, providing practitioners protected patient data and treatment results.
+We believe that leveraging Intelliware's healthcare software development expertise will ensure the HL7 compliant InMotion® ConnectTM will seamlessly feed data through existing various hospital protocols, providing practitioners protected patient data and treatment results.
+Since the launch in June 2020 and during the fiscal quarter ended September 30, 2020, the Company sold InMotion® ConnectTM solutions, including hardware and attached services such as trainings, webinars and management team meeting support, to 22 hospitals in 13 states in the US and as part of this agreement will be receiving a one-time payment for hardware and connection, and recurring data revenue for the services each quarter.

 On December 14, 2018, we entered into a Sale of Goods Agreement (the "Agreement") with CHC Management Services, LLC, or Kindred, pursuant to which, among other things, Kindred agreed to purchase from us in a first phase a minimum of 21 of the Company's InMotion® ARM Interactive Therapy Systems - a minimum of one for each of Kindred's existing and soon-to-open affiliated inpatient rehabilitation hospitals and similar facilities described in the Agreement, and in a second phase a minimum of one InMotion® ARM Interactive Therapy System for each future facilities of Kindred, during the four-year minimum term of the Agreement.
-21 InMotion® robots were sold in total to Kindred by March 31, 2019.
+21 InMotion® robots were sold in total to Kindred by March 31, 2019 and 1 robot in the year ended March 31, 2020 and 1 robot, 22 ConnectTM and 22 PulseTM subscriptions were sold during the six month period ended September 30, 2020.

 We have also entered into an agreement with Cogmedix Inc., a wholly owned subsidiary of Coghlin Companies, a medical device development and manufacturing company located in West Boylston, MA, to produce InMotion® robots.
 The initial agreement is for turnkey, compliant manufacturing with the capability of scaling faster production to meet increased volume as the Company grows.
-In addition, our Massachusetts-based manufacturing facility is compliant with ISO- 13485 and FDA regulations.
+In addition, our Massachusetts-based manufacturing facility is compliant with ISO-13485 and FDA regulations.

-We currently hold an intellectual property portfolio that includes 5 U.S. patents and 1 U.S. pending patent, 5 of which are pending internationally, as well as other patents under development.
+We currently hold an intellectual property portfolio that includes 5 U.S. patents and 2 U.S. patents pending, 5 of which are pending internationally, as well as other patents under development.
 We may file provisional patents from time to time, which may expire if we do not pursue full patents within 12 months of the filing date.
-Two provisional patents have recently been filed, pertaining to BIONIK's InMotion HomeTM development and recently launched InMotion ConnectTM platform, each of which the Company plans to file as a full patent prior to the 12-month deadline.
+Three provisional patents have recently been converted into full patents, pertaining to BIONIK's InMotion® HomeTM, InMotion® ARM/HAND and InMotion® ConnectTM platform, each of which has been filed as a full patent prior to the 12-month provisional deadline.
 The provisional patents may not be filed as full patents and new provisional patents may be filed as the technology changes.
-Additionally, we hold exclusive licenses to three additional patents of which one is currently being used for the InMotion® Wrist and is licensed to us from the Massachusetts Institute of Technology.
+Additionally, we hold exclusive licenses to three additional patents.